bonsai-rx/docs/articles/reactive-switch.md

 ### Related Operators

-Use [`Amb`](xref:Bonsai.Reactive.Amb) instead to propagate the first observable sequence that emits notifications.
+Use [`Amb`](xref:Bonsai.Reactive.Amb) instead to propagate the first observable sequence to emit a notification.